 What happens to the surpluses generated by the Hydro?

-Will any trees have to be felled during construction?
+Were any trees felled during construction?

 What happens to the electricity which is generated?